 For the purposes of this article, we are going to talk about mutual/index fund custodial accounts.
 It is an investment account that an adult controls for a minor up to the age of 18 – or in Arizona, up to the age of 21.
 I control my children’s custodial account and they can not make any changes or withdraw from it without my consent until they are 21 years of age.

 I am the custodian and I chose how to invest my children’s money.
-For my kids, I chose a Charles Schwab account and I invested their money in low cost index funds.
-By investing in low cost index funds, I greatly reduce the amount of fees that have the potential to eat up their profits.
+For my kids, I chose a Charles Schwab account and I invested their money in low-cost index funds.
+By investing in low-cost index funds, I greatly reduce the number of fees that have the potential to eat up their profits.
 While some people view stocks as risky, I am not worried about it due to the amount of time I will let the money sit.
 This is called the buy and hold strategy.
 I put their money in and I let it sit no matter what the market does.
 Investment strategies will be discussed in much greater detail in a future post, but for right now, the best advice I can give you is, invest it and don’t touch it!

 Why Should I Open One For My Kids?